 4. THE NATURE OF SPACE AND THE METAPHYSICAL STRUCTURE OF EXTENSION

 There remains a puzzle here, however.
 What does it mean to say that extension constitutes the nature of space, if we conceive of space by attributing to some extension at least one property (immobility) which it necessarily lacks?
 To see what Descartes means by “the nature of space,” we must distinguish between the pre-philosophical notion of space and the concept that Descartes is happy to use in his natural philosophy.
-For Descartes there is a legitimate concept of a space, but it is typically corrupted by the empiricist prejudices of childhood.
+For Descartes, there is a legitimate concept of a space, but it is typically corrupted by the empiricist prejudices of childhood.
 (His genealogy of this error is in PP II 17-18.)
 When he says that extension constitutes the nature of a space, he is not addressing the corrupted notion of space, but rather the legitimate concept.
 Otherwise the attribute of extension would entail contradictory properties in any substance whose nature it constitutes: extension implies immobility (space), but extension also implies mobility (body).

 Extension is the ground of the properties included in a space’s nature.
 But the mere existence of extended substance cannot account for the nature of a space; a conceiver is necessary.
 Indeed, this is precisely the sort of “conceptual distinction” that applies to the case of space and body: “And in the case of all the modes of thought which we consider as being in objects, there is merely a conceptual distinction between the modes and the object which they are thought of as applying to” (AT VIIIA 30; CSM I 214).
 It must be the case, though, that extended substance, as such, is apt to be conceived by us in a spatial way.
 I think this is supposed to work as follows: Extension implies divisibility, mobility, and the possibility of shape, according to Descartes.
 And in an extended world of bodies that can change relative position, bodies can be described according to the roles they play in relation to each other.
 Such a world allows one to speak of “the corporeal substance filling the container,” or “the spherical extension, one meter in diameter, symmetrically surrounding the upper right corner of my bookcase.”
 But as I showed earlier, the account of how we conceive of a space involves just these kinds of descriptions: those that define a role by shape, size, and position relative to some reference bodies.
 The constitution of space’s nature follows this progression, then: extension implies relative mobility; relative mobility allows for role descriptions wherein relative position, size and shape define the role.
 A space is just an extended substance (or substances) under such a role description.
 It is significant that a space is not, therefore, merely an abstract consideration of body—body as such, or body considered in general.
 The description defining a space always has to involve reference to particular bodies.